 We are now open for training.
-We are currently only taking registrations for private lessons.
+We are currently only taking registrations for private or semi-private (2 client limit) lessons.
 In order to comply with state recommendations for pandemic safety, you must wear a facemask while in our facility.
 We provide hand sanitizing stations for our clients.

 #1: Dogs are pack animals with a clear social order.

 This one falls apart immediately because all the evidence suggests that free-ranging dogs (pariahs, feral and semi-feral populations) don’t form packs.
 Dogs actually form loose, amorphous, transitory associations with other dogs.
 And males do not participate in the rearing of young as occurs in a wolf pack.

 #2: If you let dogs exit doorways ahead of you, you’re letting them be dominant.

 There is not only any evidence for this, but there is also no evidence that the behavior of going through a doorway has any social significance whatsoever.
 In order to lend this idea any plausibility, it would first need to be ruled out that rapid doorway exit is not simply a function of their motivation to get to whatever is on the other side combined with their higher ambulation speed.
 Dogs walk faster than us.

 #3: In multi-dog households, “support the hierarchy” by giving presumed dominant animals patting, treats, etc. first, before giving to presumed subordinate animals.